-Heidelberg in Iceland intends to build a factory and port in the industrial area west of Þorlákshöfn and start producing ground tuff for export and as an additive to cement, with the aim of significantly reducing the carbon footprint of cement production.
+Heidelberg intends to build a factory and port in Iceland and start producing ground tuff for export and as an additive to cement, with the aim of significantly reducing the carbon footprint of cement production.

-The operation will create around 80 well-paid jobs and up to 80 indirect jobs, considerable income for the municipality in the form of property taxes, street construction fees, and local taxes, and the municipality will also acquire the port that will be constructed.
-The reasons why Þorlákshöfn is well-suited include its location, strong infrastructure, abundant human resources, and good port options, as well as a large quantity of tuff available in nearby areas.
+The operation will create around 80 well-paid jobs and up to 80 indirect jobs, considerable income for the municipality which the factory will be built in the form of property taxes, street construction fees, and local taxes, and the municipality will also acquire the port that will be constructed.

 The project is essentially a massive climate project.
 It is estimated that up to 8% of global human-induced carbon emissions can be traced to the cement industry.
 Concrete, which includes cement among other components, is the most common building material in the world and is essential for all major buildings and infrastructure projects.
 By mixing volcanic tuff with cement, carbon dioxide emissions in the cement industry can be reduced by up to 20-25%.
 The project in Þorlákshöfn contributes to this effort and to Heidelberg Materials’ plans to significantly reduce the carbon footprint of its cement production.
 Producing and processing cement with renewable energy in Iceland would reduce the climate impact of cement production to an unprecedented extent in the industry.
 In this way, an important industry would be brought closer to sustainable production.
 With production in Þorlákshöfn, it is estimated that carbon dioxide emissions can be reduced by over 1 million tons per year – which is more than the entire fleet of cars in Iceland emits annually.